Huistean Du Mackay, 13th of Strathnaver: Sutherland-Caithness feud

 The new alliance between Gordon, Earl of Sutherland and Sinclair, Earl of Caithness did not last long and soon they were feuding again.
-In February 1587 the Sinclairs killed Gordon of Marle and made preparations to invade Sutherland.
+In February 1587, the Sinclairs killed Gordon of Marle and made preparations to invade Sutherland.
 In March the Earl of Caithness, supported by Huistean Du Mackay advanced on Sutherland where they found the Earl supported by Mackintosh, Mackenzie of Redcastle and Munro of Contullich Castle, who were posted on the west bank of the river.
 For some days there was skirmishing between the two armies on both sides of the water.
 The Earl of Sutherland sent Mackintosh across to try to persuade Huistean Mackay to desert the Earl of Caithness.
 The Earl of Sutherland himself also met with the Earl of Caithness, who agreed terms that excluded Mackay.
 On hearing of this Mackay marched his men back to Strathnaver, thus ending the alliance between Mackay and Caithness.

-In December 1589 Huistean Mackay married Lady Jane Gordon, daughter of the Earl of Sutherland.
+In December 1589, Huistean Mackay married Lady Jane Gordon, daughter of the Earl of Sutherland.
 The Earl of Sutherland having gained the support of Mackay swept into Caithness accompanied by Mackay, Mackintosh and Munro.
 They swept the county to the walls of Castle Sinclair Girnigoe.
 The castle was too strong to take without artillery and so they sacked the town of Wick.
 The family of Sinclair never again held the same commanding position in northern politics.
 That same year McHamish Gunn, chief of the Clan Gunn, again wasted Caithness with great ferocity.
-In 1590 the Earl of Caithness invaded Sutherland in person fighting stubbornly and advancing as far as Brora.
+In 1590, the Earl of Caithness invaded Sutherland in person fighting stubbornly and advancing as far as Brora.
 In the meantime Mackay slipped into Caithness and spoiled it to the gates of Thurso.
 The feud continued for many years after.
-In 1601 the Earl of Caithness's army lined up in front of the Earl of Sutherland's which included Huistean Mackay, Munro of Contullich and MacLeod of Assynt.
+In 1601, the Earl of Caithness's army lined up in front of the Earl of Sutherland's which included Huistean Mackay, Munro of Contullich and MacLeod of Assynt.
 The Caithness men retreated without a fight.

 A contemporary historian, Sir Robert Gordon, writes of Huistean Du Mackay in one of the battles against the forces of Sinclair, Earl of Caithness:

 Later life and family

-Huistean Du Mackay's first marriage was to Lady Elizabeth Sinclair, daughter of George Sinclair, 4th Earl of Caithness, whom he divorced but had had one daughter with, Christina who married John Mackintish of Davell, younger son of Lachlan Mor Mackintosh, 16th of Mackintosh.
+Huistean Du Mackay's first marriage was to Lady Elizabeth Sinclair, daughter of George Sinclair, 4th Earl of Caithness, whom he divorced but had had one daughter with, Christina who married John Mackintosh of Davell, younger son of Lachlan Mor Mackintosh, 16th of Mackintosh.
 He married secondly (as mentioned above) Lady Jane Gordon, daughter of Alexander Gordon, 12th Earl of Sutherland, and had the following two sons and two daughters: